richiemort79/linux-VM-setup/README.md

 inkscape;
 Fiji; (in your home directory)

-Customise the lines after '#install useful software' to add over software form the BioLinux repos.
+Customise the lines after '#install useful software' to add other software from the BioLinux repos.

 It adds the following toolsets to Fiji:

-Cell_Patterning.ijm
+Cell_Patterning.ijm;
-Fucci_Tools.ijm
+Fucci_Tools.ijm;

 Customise the lines after '#add cell_patterning and fucci_tools toolsets' to add other macros/plugins/toolsets